View Runtime Details¶

 - Display Previous Logs: Enable to retrieve logs from the last shutdown/crashed/restarted container of an instance.

 - Since Seconds: Specify the duration in seconds to fetch corresponding logs.

 - Filter Logs: Enable to filter and displays matching log lines.
 This is a fuzzy string search.

 Conditions and events provide information necessary to troubleshoot failing deployments.

-If a component is not behaving as excepted and you cannot see any issues in the application logs, these events can provide necessary debugging information, such as the following:
+If a component is not behaving as expected and you cannot detect any issues via the application logs, these events can provide necessary debugging information, such as the following: